zama-ai/concrete/docs/dev/compilation/FHELinalgDialect.md

 ### `FHELinalg.maxpool2d` (::mlir::concretelang::FHELinalg::Maxpool2dOp)

-Returns the 2D maxpool of a tensor in NCHW form
+Returns the 2D maxpool of a tensor in the form NCHW

-Traits: AlwaysSpeculatableImplTrait

-Interfaces: ConditionallySpeculatable, NoMemoryEffect (MemoryEffectOpInterface)
+Interfaces: UnaryEint

-Effects: MemoryEffects::Effect{}

 #### Attributes: